gothandy/TC.NuGet.Pack/README.md

 Utilities for automating the creation of NuGet packages.
 The NuGet.exe used is the bootstrapper version.

+## Installation
+After cloning this solution you'll need to run `TC.NuGetPack\NuGetPack.bat` to push packges to your local package source.

 ##TC.NuGetPack.All

 This utility runs through all the `.nuspec` files in your